HimadriChakra12/Himutil/README.md

 [4] will do them and will remove microsoft apps as well.

 ### Package management
+[1] Choco and Scoop is done.
-It partially automated(for LTSC users).
+[2] It partially automated(for LTSC users).
 Like you have to wait for the "MSStore" Installation, then manually install "winget" with it.
-Choco and Scoop is done.